gptel

 **** I want the transient menu options to be saved so I only need to set them once #+html:

-Any model options you set are saved for the current buffer.
+Any model options you set are saved according to the scope (see previous question).
 But the redirection options in the menu are set for the next query only:

 You can make them persistent across this Emacs session by pressing C-x C-s: